fredrikbaberg/hassio-addons/octoprint-next/DOCS.md

 ## Configuration

 There is a toggle under options to force recovery mode.
+You may need to shutdown and then start the addon to return to the normal interface.

 ### Network